The following sections provide details for

 due to conditional compilation.

-This metric is calculated before preprocessing, so as to account
+When this metric is calculated before preprocessing, operators occuring in

-operators occuring in function-like macros to the corresponding macro.
+function-like macros are accounted to the corresponding macro.

 However, this makes it difficult to differentiate between commas used